 Our long term goal for Teton is to build a multi-strategy asset management platform with emphasis on the capacity constrained, inefficiently priced sectors of the market.
 We continue to explore adding new special situation strategies to our product offerings.
-We are broadening retail distribution of our mutual funds, and have a focused effort to attract institutional mandates.
-Our family of seven TETON Westwood (TW) Mutual Funds has compiled solid long-term investment results and is well positioned to capture significant inflows as retail investors shift their focus back to equities.
+Executing on this goal in 2016, Teton entered the convertible securities space through its rebranding of the TETON Westwood Income Fund as the newly created TETON Convertible Securities Fund, which will be subadvised by the convertible securities team at Gabelli Funds.
+The new Fund presents a great opportunity for asset gathering through an investment vehicle that offers investors an attractive equity alternative, with reduced volatility and extra income.
+We are broadening retail distribution of our mutual funds, through G. Distributors, and have a focused effort to attract institutional mandates.